jonjonsonjr/cs-survival-guide/README.md

 What they don't teach you at (my) school.

+There's a lot of stuff that isn't strictly related to Computer Science but is vital to know as a software developer.
+This is a collection of things that I wish someone had told me to learn while pursuing my CS degree.
+Please send a pull request if you know of any resources or topics missing from this list.

 ## CLI

 Stop clicking buttons and learn how to use your computer.